A Comprehensive List of Health Concerns in Cavalier King Charles Spaniels

 A cocker spaniel on an examination table

-A Veterinarian auscultating cocker spaniel’s heart
+A Veterinarian auscultating spaniel’s heart

 Mitral Valve Disease (MVD)